alejandroclavera/project_web2/README.md

   freeze > requirements.txt
 ```

-## How to deply the application in heroku
+## How to deploy the application in heroku
 To deploy the project in heroku you need to follow the following instructions:
 ```
-  freeze > requirements.txt
+  heroku login
 ```

 ## Teachers